PDAL/PDAL/doc/workshop/exercises/info/metadata.rst

 Notes
 --------------------------------------------------------------------------------

 1. PDAL uses |JSON| as the exchange format when printing information from :ref:`info_command`.
-   JSON is a structured, human-readable format that is much simpler than its |XML| cousin.
+JSON provides human and machine-readable text data.

 2. The PDAL :ref:`metadata document <metadata>` contains background and information about specific metadata entries and what they mean.